Gene Johnson (high jumper)

 Gene Johnson (born March 11, 1941) is a retired male high jumper from the United States, who competed in the 1960s for his native country.
 He set his personal best in the men's high jump event (2.17 m) on January 29, 1966, at an indoor meet in Portland.

+Johnson was a two-time All American for the California Golden Bears track and field team, finishing runner-up at the 1962 and 1964 NCAA University Division track and field championships.